Remove the Obstacles!

 November 18, 2019

-Is something in your life hindering you from God’s blessing?
+Is something in your life hindering you from receiving God’s blessing?

 n our world today, we see nation after nation becoming “dechristianized”—removing all Christian influences or characteristics.
 Many believers around the globe live in fear for their lives due to persecution.
 Here in the United States, the spiritual framework that has been a hallmark since our country’s founding erodes with every passing generation.